 Enrollment deferrals, commonly referred to as gap years, give students the opportunity to participate in a program, activity, or experience designed to provide outside of the classroom enrichment.
-While we try to honor all requests for gap years that fit within our guidelines, not all requests are granted.

 - Because gap years are designed as enrichment opportunities, we ask that you do not attend another university or participate in a program that awards college credit during your period of deferral.